Gaurav-Gosain/game-of-life/README.md

 - Use the `t` key or `space` to toggle the state of the cell at the current cursor position.
 - Use the `?` key to toggle the help overlay.
+- Use the mouse to select a cell and toggle its state.

 > [!NOTE]
 > Also supports the arrow keys and vim-like movement keys.

-- Use the `t` key to toggle the cell at the current cursor position.
-- Use the mouse to select a cell and toggle its state.

 ## **Requirements**